Subscribe to Dutch Amsterdam

-Around 1380, the first dyke was built at the outskirts of Amsterdam in order to defend the growing city against what was then the sea.
+Around 1380, a dyke was built at the outskirts of Amsterdam in order to defend the growing city against what was then the sea.

 This dyke is today’s Zeedijk, a lively street on the outskirts of the Red Light District.
 Once the domain of junkies, the street is now home to fashion shops, bars, and Chinese restaurants.